sashafirsov/css-chain/README.md

 # [CssChain.js](./CssChain.js)
 ## html elements methods
-`CssChain` returns an Array inherited object which has all methods and properties of its elements.
+`CssChain` searches HTML by `css` and returns an Array inherited object which has all methods and properties of its elements.
 When method is called, each element would invoke this method and then same CssChain object is returned.

 | chained calls                                      | HTMLElement API                                        |